Cache Creek Wilderness Run

 Gauge: start on North Fork (USGS site) plus Main at mile 2 (USGS site)

-Gradient: 20 fpm average, less near end
+Gradient: 20 fpm average

 Put-in: BLM parking lot near highway 20, 1000'